Benawi/Blog-App/README.md

 ###  Key Features <a name="key-features"></a>

-- [x] Display Users, posts,comments on posts, likes on posts
+- [x] Display Users, posts, comments on posts, likes on posts
 - [x] Create a new app.
 - [x] Processing data in model
 - [x] Validations and Model specs.